 3 Reasons Why ISTP and ISFJ Are Not Good For Each Other

 On the other hand, there are some significant reasons why ISTP and ISFJ couples may not end up staying together.
-Following are three of the most common reasons why ISTP and ISFJ may experience turbulence in their relationships.
+The following are three of the most common reasons why ISTP and ISFJ may experience turbulence in their relationships.

 - ISFJ may be too organized for ISTP’s liking, which may cause conflict when plans change at the last minute.

-- ISTPs have a tendency to become defensive and justify their rebellious nature within the relationship.
+- ISTPs tend to become defensive and justify their rebellious nature within the relationship.